Skip to main content

 2.0 Borough Assemblies

-What happens during the Borough Assemblies?
+What happened during the Borough Assemblies?

 After Idea Generation, the Civic Engagement Commission (CEC) reviewed submitted ideas to ensure they met the required criteria for funding, filtering out ideas that were incomplete, offensive, outside of the CEC's scope (such as increasing staff at city agencies or changing a city agency's operations), or proposed capital projects or policy changes.
 The remaining ideas moved on to Borough Assemblies, where New Yorkers reviewed and prioritized them to help shape the final ballots that will be voted on in the spring in each borough.